Thomas Wriothesley: Heraldic career

 In 1489 Wriothesley was made Wallingford Pursuivant in the private service of Prince Arthur at Wallingford and continued as such under Prince Henry.
 In 1491 he accompanied King Henry VII to Brittany.
 On 26 January 1505 he was appointed Garter King of Arms, over the heads of all the royal heralds in ordinary.
 Clarenceux King of Arms, Roger Machado, was an old friend of Wriothesley's father and helped push the appointment through.
 It was around this time that Thomas changed his original surname of Writhe to the grander one of Wriothesley, which he applied retrospectively to his ancestors.
-His brother William, York Herald of Arms in Ordinary joined him in this change.
+His brother William, York Herald of Arms in Ordinary, joined him in this change.

-As Garter, Wriothesley helped organize and took part in many great domestic ceremonies—the funeral of Henry VII, the coronation of Henry VIII, the Westminster tournament of 1511, the creation of Henry VIII's illegitimate son Henry Fitzroy as Duke of Richmond.
+As Garter, Wriothesley helped organise and took part in many great domestic ceremonies—the funeral of Henry VII, the coronation of Henry VIII, the Westminster tournament of 1511, the creation of Henry VIII's illegitimate son Henry Fitzroy as Duke of Richmond.
 In 1529 he gave evidence at the divorce proceedings of Katherine of Aragon.
 He was present at the Field of Cloth of Gold in 1520.
 He took the Order of the Garter to Archduke Ferdinand of Austria in 1523.

 Wriothesley was licensed to carry out heraldic visitations, though no such visitation record has survived.
-Wriothesley's output as an heraldic artist was considerable and includes large parts of a great armory and ordinary of all English arms.
+Wriothesley's output as a heraldic artist was considerable and includes large parts of a great armory and ordinary of all English arms.
 His collections are an essential link between the heraldry of the Middle Ages and that of the later College of Arms, while his drawings of monuments anticipate the work of later Tudor heralds.

 Anthony Wagner has called Wriothesley's Gartership "active, prosperous and in many ways distinguished".
-Wriothesley's hopes of permanently asserting the primacy of his office over the other kings of arms were dashed in 1530, when Thomas Benolt, Clarenceux King of Arms managed to obtain a commission to carry out visitations without interference by any other herald.
+Wriothesley's hopes of permanently asserting the primacy of his office over the other kings of arms were dashed in 1530, when Thomas Benolt, Clarenceux King of Arms, managed to obtain a commission to carry out visitations without interference by any other herald.
 After this, Garter King of Arms played no part in the visitation process.